Malbars: History

-Indian workers came to Réunion from South India, mostly from French settlements in Tamil Nadu, Pondicherry, and Karaikal.
+Indian workers came to Réunion from Southern India, mostly from the current-day Tamil Nadu as well from Andhra Pradesh (the first indentured workers who came to Réunion were Télingas), and to a lesser extent from the lower Gangetic Plains in Northern India (current-day Central and Eastern Uttar Pradesh, Bihar and West Bengal), the latter ones being known as the "Calcutta".
+These migrants where recruited and boarded through the French settlements of Pondicherry (Pondichéry) and Karaikal (Karikal), but also from the ports of Madras, Yanam (Yanaon) and Calcutta.
 Most of these immigrants were ritually low in the caste system.
 Hard living conditions at home were the main reason behind their departure to La Réunion.
 The immigration of indentured workers from South India started in 1827 but it was only after 1848 that indentured immigration began on a big scale.

 Acculturation

 The French government in Réunion made the first Malbars become Christian.
 However, many Malbars were only nominally Christian.
 The Tamil language was lost to language shift.

 Recent developments

 The Malbars desire to learn their ancestors' culture, and started studying their language and religions especially from Tamil Nadu.
 Recently many Malbars, particularly those of upper and middle classes, have started to become completely Hindu rather than nominally Christian.

 Genetics

 A genetic study has shown that the majority of the Indian origins of Malbars lie in the South-east of India.
 A significantly larger proportion comes from Andhra Pradesh, and Tamil Nadu.
 The study also showed that 15-20% of the origins of Malbars come from elsewhere than India.
 Less than 1% comes from Europe.